Azure/azure-sdk-for-net/sdk/textanalytics/Azure.AI.TextAnalytics/README.md

 ```

 ### Run Analyze Operation Asynchronously
 The Analyze functionality allows to choose which of the supported Text Analytics features to execute in the same set of documents.
 Currently the supported features are: entity recognition, key phrase extraction, and Personally Identifiable Information (PII) Recognition.
-For more information see [How to: Use Text Analytics for analyze operation][analyze_operation].
+For more information see [How to: Use Text Analytics for analyze operation][analyze_operation_howto].

 ```C# Snippet:AnalyzeOperationBatchConvenience
     string document = @"We went to Contoso Steakhouse located at midtown NYC last week for a dinner party,